Disability benefit programs Illinois.

 The Division of Mental Health is also part of the Department of Human Services.
 This particular group is focused on helping children, adolescents and adults.
 They will ensure that individuals have access to public-funded mental health services, including free psychiatrists for the mentally ill.
 They also operate over 25 community hospitals with psychiatric units, 150 community mental health centers/agencies, and nine state-operated hospitals.

 The community services offered by the mental health group help individuals maximize their potential and independence through an array of social services which are designed to help the person remain living in their community and home.

 Many of the Division of Mental Health services are offered through partner groups and non-profits that are called Providers.
 Some examples include the mental health clinics, hospitals, Permanent Supportive Housing, housing vouchers for the disabled, and the PSH Bridge Subsidy Program.
-1-800-843-6154.
+Main phone - 1-800-843-6154.

 Coordinator for Deaf & Hard of Hearing Services is one of the groups that offers job training programs, social services and additional materials in the area of deafness/hearing loss and mental health.
 The Illinois agency helps individuals who are deaf or hard of hearing.
 Applicants also need to have mental health needs.
 There is also information on how to get free hearing aids as well.
 For this division, dial 1-800-843-6154.

 Screening, Assessment and Support Services offers mental health screening, planning, assessment, crisis intervention and medical treatment services for youth who are at risk of psychiatric hospitalization.
 This aid is only for those who are without other non-profit resources other than government programs or the States Office of Mental Health.
 The state will try to help unnecessary hospitalizations of adolescents and children.
 It will also provide increased access to more appropriate community treatment alternatives.